tjpeden/express-resource-new/Readme.md

 ## Default Action Mapping

-Actions are mapped, by default, as follows, providing `req.params.article` which contains the substring where ":article" is shown below:
+Actions are, by default, mapped as shown below.
+These routs provide `req.params.article` for the substring where ":article" is and, in the case of the nested routes, `req.params.comment` for the substring where ":comment" is as shown below:

     articles:
     index   GET     /articles.:format?